Increasingly prominent celebrations reflect the waxing confidence of the country’s religious minority.

 Ashura is marked on the tenth day of Muharram, the first month of the Islamic calendar, by all Muslims.

 It marks the day Nuh (Noah) left the Ark and the day Musa (Moses) was saved from the Pharaoh of Egypt by God.

-The Prophet Muhammad used to fast on Ashoura in Mecca, where it became a common tradition for the early Muslims.
+The Prophet Muhammad used to fast on Ashura in Mecca, where it became a common tradition for the early Muslims.

 But for the Shia it is also a major religious festival to commemorate the martyrdom of al-Hussein, the grandson of the Prophet Muhammad, who died at the Battle of Karbala in AD 680.

-Every year since then, many Shia mark Ashoura by performing a pilgrimage to the mausoleum of Imam al-Hussein, which is traditionally held to be his tomb in Karbala.
+Every year since then, many Shia mark Ashura by performing a pilgrimage to the mausoleum of Imam al-Hussein, which is traditionally held to be his tomb in Karbala.

 Sunni Muslims commemorate the day through voluntary fasting.

 In early Islamic history some Muslims supported Ali, cousin of the Prophet and the fourth caliph (temporal and spiritual ruler) of the Muslim community.

 Their support was based on the wish that the caliphate should stay within the Prophet’s family.